A Scalable Automated Solution

 Opentrons’ COVID-19 Testing System is the best solution for labs running COVID-19 public health surveillance projects that need to immediately scale up to automated operations.
 Opentrons can install systems that automate up to 2,400 tests per day within days of an order being placed.
 We are currently deploying this surveillance capability at the Open Medicine Institute in Palo Alto, California, with more surveillance projects soon to follow.

-With our partner BP Genomics, we can provide the robots and reagents necessary to ramp to a total capacity of at least 250k tests every week.
-If you are a lab that needs to scale COVID-19 surveillance operations, please contact us at firstname.lastname@example.org.
+We can work with any reagent provider, and even offer suggestions for the best and most affordable options.
+If you are a lab that needs to scale COVID-19 surveillance operations, please contact us at email@example.com.

 Below are details about the system we’ve developed and how it can be deployed for COVID-19 testing at high-scale.